go140point6/xahl-node/README.md

         npm install -g wscat

-Copy the following command and update with the your WSS CNAME that you entered at run time or in the vars file.
+Copy the following command and update with the your server domain that you entered at run time (or in the vars file.)

-        wscat -c wss://EXAMPLE.com
+        wscat -c wss://yourdomain.com

 This should open another session within your terminal, similar to the below;

     Connected (press CTRL+C to quit)
     >

+and enter

+    { "command": "server_info" }

+#### RPC / API is easier to check

+a simple command from the command line

+    curl -X POST -H "Content-Type: application/json" -d '{"method":"server_info"}' http://127.0.0.1

 ---